BayesTraits Wrapper (btw)

 library("devtools") install_github("rgriff23/btw") library("btw")

-btw, you must navigate to the directory containing BayesTraitsV3 using the
+btw, navigate to the directory containing BayesTraitsV3 using the

 setwd command.
 On my Mac, BayesTraitsV3 is in a directory on my desktop, so I navigate there like this: